consumerio/pycn/docs/part1.rst

     except pycn.AccessTokenError:
         print 'Error!
 Failed to get access token.'

-Once you've gotten the access token, save it somewhere in the user's account for future use.
+If your app has user accounts, save the access token somewhere in the user's account for future use.
+If not, remember that you can always call the ``get_access_token()`` method to get the access token.

 Troubleshooting
 ---------------